“The calendar was a graveyard of good intentions.”

 The Solution: How Smart Communities Are Scaling Event Discovery

-Other communities take a more selective approach.
-They build networks of 20-30 highly trusted sources and use Seeker Events Network to keep those sources in sync.
-This creates a “best of” calendar that prioritizes quality over quantity—perfect for destinations that want to position themselves as curators of exceptional experiences.
+The Curated Network.
+One West takes the selective approach.
+As a niche tourism alliance, they build networks of highly trusted sources and use Seeker Events Network to keep those sources in sync.
+The result is a “best of” feed that prioritizes quality over quantity.
+That’s the right pattern for destinations and associations that want to position themselves as curators of exceptional experiences.

 What 100,000 Hyperlocal Events Actually Means